Word page

 Common questions

-• What does memento-mori mean?
-It means a reminder of death and human mortality.
+• What does memento mori mean?
+A reminder of death and human mortality.

-• What words are similar to memento-mori? mortality symbol, death reminder, vanitas, memorial emblem are close in meaning or tone.
+• What words are similar to memento mori?
+Similar words include mortality symbol, death reminder, vanitas, and memorial emblem.